rodolfovictor/rockverse/backlog.md

   - Create a section in the documentation listing all project dependencies.

 - VoxelImage
-  - Implement other in place operators -=, *=, etc
+  - Implement in-place operators (e.g., -=, *=, etc.).
-  - Guarantee segmentation and masks with different chunk size when store is not in local file system.
+  - Guarantee segmentation and masks with different chunk sizes when the store is not in the local file system.
-  - Deprecate from_array: Put data in VoxelImage create
+  - Deprecate from_array: integrate data into VoxelImage creation.
-  - Export raw complex data into real and imaginary
+  - Export raw complex data into real and imaginary components.
-  - Make copy function changes to fast chunk by chunk method if same chunk shape
+  - Modify the copy function to implement a fast chunk-by-chunk method if the chunk shapes are the same.
-  - implement hash
+  - Implement hashing.

-- Orthogonal slices:
+- Orthogonal slices
-  - Add scalebar
+  - Add scale bar.
-  - Add calibrationbar
+  - Add calibration bar.
-  - Add contour lines to scalar fields
+  - Add contour lines to scalar fields.
-  - Add chunk limit lines
+  - Add chunk limit lines.
-  - Add "over black", "over white" options for segmentation colors
+  - Introduce "over black" and "over white" options for segmentation colors.
-  - Histogram legend with segmentation name instead of phase number
+  - Display histogram legend with segmentation names instead of phase numbers.
-  - Enforce 3D images
+  - Enforce 3D images.
-  - Generalize allowed colormaps
+  - Generalize allowed colormaps.
-  - Allow ref_voxel as center of referenced block (chunk)
+  - Allow ref_voxel as the center of the referenced block (chunk).
-  - Choose which phases to be shown in histogram
+  - Choose which phases to display in the histogram.
-  - Check and raise ValueError if complex dtype
+  - Raise ValueError if complex dtype is detected.
-  - Expand to multi-energy CT
+  - Expand to multi-energy CT.
-  - Expand to vector fields
+  - Expand to vector fields.
+  - Check for interactivity.
+  - Ensure only rank0 creates the figure while all handle collective calls.
+  - Implement a set method to set multiple properties at once with a single refresh at the end.

 - Histogram
-  - Add histogram documentation to sphinx
+  - Add histogram documentation to Sphinx.
-  - Change to fast algorithm if equal size bins
+  - Switch to a fast algorithm if using equal-size bins.
-  - Put MDF option (maybe discrete=True)
+  - Introduce MDF option (maybe discrete=True).

 - Dual Energy
   - Implement run(block_id) to check inversion by running only on one chunk.
-  - Bug accumulating results on second run
+  - Fix bug accumulating results on the second run.
-  - Bug freezing with GPU
+  - Fix bug causing freezing with GPU.
-  - Segmentation and mask should not be hashed
+  - Ensure segmentation and mask are not hashed.
-  - Remove collective call in get/set property
+  - Remove collective calls in get/set property.
-  - Put inversion parameters as input parameters or dictionary
+  - Pass inversion parameters as input parameters or as a dictionary.
-  - Check for weird CT MOnte Carlo drawings
+  - Check for unusual CT Monte Carlo drawings.
+  - Implement re-hash to ignore stored hashes and update dependencies

 - Zarr
-  - Test block indexing for 'F' or 'C'
+  - Test block indexing for 'F' or 'C' formats.
-  - put dimension_names in voxel image
+  - Include dimension_names in the voxel image.

+- Assert
+  - Deprecate drpdtype

+- Config attribute
+  - Develop get and set methods to prevent the addition of new keys.

+- Miscellaneous
+  - Review print statements for collective print.
+  - Upgrade Matplotlib version.

+- Miscelaneous
+  - Review prints to collective print
+  - Advance Matplotlib version

 > Note: These tasks are subject to change based on project needs and priorities.